KatieMurenbeeld/KatieMurenbeeld/README.md

  3. Worked to parameterize the land surface model for use in temperate, evergreen forests

 - I’m currently working on:
-  - defending my dissertation "Deviating from the Plan: Assessing the Impact of Forest Management Delays on Forest Structure and Function"
+  - Revising chapters from my dissertation for publication
 - I’m currently learning:
   - How to build a website through codeacademy
   - Machine learning through the Radiant MLHub